tc39/proposal-structs/ATTACHING-BEHAVIOR.md

 The proposed solution is to use a agent cluster-wide registry to correlate multiple evaluations of shared struct declarations.
 Shared struct declarations that are declared to be **registered** have the following semantics:

-- When evaluated, if the class name does not exist in the registry, insert a new entry whose key is the class name, and whose value is a description of the layout (i.e. order and names of instance fields, and whether the prototype is agent-local).
+- When evaluated, if the source location does not exist in the registry, insert a new entry whose key is the source location, and whose value is a description of the layout (i.e. order and names of instance fields, and whether the prototype is agent-local).
-- When evaluated, if the class name already exists in the registry, check if the layout exactly matches the current evaluation's layout.
-If not, throw.
+- When evaluated, if the source location already exists in the registry, check if the layout exactly matches the current evaluation's layout.
+If not, either throw or do nothing (open design question).
 - Evaluation of the declaration returns a constructor function that always creates instances recognizable by the engine as the same layout.
 In other words, the registry deduplicates layout.
 - Lookup and insertion into the registry are synchronized and threadsafe.